 - 1. Stop the source instance: docker-compose stop. - 2.
-Copy the data directories (/sfm-collection-set-data, /sfm-containers-data, /sfm-export-data, /sfm-db-data, /sfm-mq-data) from their location on the source server to the destination server. - 3.
-If preserving processing data, also copy the /sfm-processing directory from the source server to the destination server - 4.
+Copy the /sfm-data directory from the source server to the destination server. - 3.
+If preserving processing data, also copy the /sfm-processing directory from the source server to the destination server. - 4.
 Copy the docker-compose.yml and .env files from the source server to the destination server. - 5.
 Make any changes necessary in the .env file, e.g., SFM_HOSTNAME. - 6.
 Start the destination instance: docker-compose up -d.

-If moving between AWS EC2 instances and one or more sfm data directories are on a separate EBS volume, the volume can be detached from the source EC2 instances and attached to the destination EC2 instance.
+If moving between AWS EC2 instances and /sfm-data is on a separate EBS volume, the volume can be detached from the source EC2 instances and attached to the destination EC2 instance.